-a) Prior to the issuance of an Alteration Permit. the owner shall pay the conversion contribution. in an amount equal to the rate applicable at the date of payment multiplied by the gross floor area as provided in Section 15-531.
+a) Prior to the issuance of an Alteration Permit, the owner shall pay the conversion contribution, in an amount equal to the rate applicable at the date of payment multiplied by the gross floor area as provided in Section 15-531.
 The amount of such contribution may be reduced by authorization of the Board of Standards and Appeals pursuant to Section 15-54 (Direct Help) or Section 15-55.
 (Additional Discounts or Exclusions from Conversion Contributions).
 Nothing in this section shall be construed to require such owner to pay the conversion contribution in accordance with the provisions of this section more than once on any particular floor area.
-Upon proof of payment of the conversion contribution by the owner, the Board shall notify the Department of Buildings that the requirements of Section 15-50 et seq. have been met.
+Upon proof of payment of the conversion contribution by the owner.